This post may contain affiliate links.

 Limoncello is a Southern Italian lemon liqueur that’s sweet and velvety.
 Really good limoncellos strike a perfect balance between tart acidity, slight spice and sweetness.
-Limoncello is quite sweet, but when served over ice in aperitif glasses, it absolutely hits the spot.
+Limoncello is fairly sweet, but when served over ice in aperitif glasses, it absolutely hits the spot.

 Most limoncellos are 26–32% alcohol making it a great after-dinner drink or addition to classic cocktails like the spritz, martini, or gin fizz.
+Personally, I like to use it to make a Limoncello Martini.

 To learn more about the history, region, and production of Limoncello, head over to Difford’s—our trusted source for all things liquor and liqueur.

-More Limoncello Cocktails to Try
+More Citrus Gin Cocktails to Try

-Limoncello Gin Basil Smash Cocktail
+Blackberry Gin Basil Smash Cocktail

 Description